matzsoft/WitnessPuzzles/README.md

 ### Functional

-1. Make the default puzzle on File -> New more attractive.
 1. Add more tetris shapes.
 1. Make an icon for the app.
 1. Can the IconType enum be eliminated by type introspection?